BalajiHarinath/exploring-moleculer/README.md

 # exploring-moleculer
 Exploring Moleculer.js.
-- Created 2 services greeter-service and test-service
+- Created 2 services greeter-service and test-service.
-- Tried using CORS, white-lististing the actions, adding aliases and error handling using Moleculer.
+- Tried using CORS, white-listing the actions, adding aliases and error handling using Moleculer.